 For some people, hip dysplasia results when the acetabulum does not develop fully, making it too shallow or otherwise misaligned to adequately contain and support the femoral head.
 Owing to this misalignment, over time the cartilage and labrum (a soft tissue rim made of fibrous cartilage, which lines the hip socket) can end up bearing the brunt of forces that should be distributed throughout the hip.
 Left untreated, hip dysplasia can result in early degenerative changes – the wearing down of articular cartilage that covers the hip joint surfaces.
 These changes mark the beginnings of osteoarthritis, in which the protective labrum and articular cartilage wear away, and bone rubs against bone, leading to pain and restricted mobility.
 Hip dysplasia is one of the common causes of hip pain and arthritis in patients less than 50 years of age.

-Hip dysplasia occurs more frequently in women than in men, explains Ernest L. Sink, Associate Attending Orthopedic Surgeon and Co-Director, Center for Hip Preservation, Hospital for Special Surgery (HSS).
+Hip dysplasia occurs more frequently in women than in men, explains Ernest L. Sink, Associate Attending Orthopedic Surgeon and Co-Director of the Center for Hip Preservation at HSS.
 Treatment for hip dysplasia ranges from symptomatic relief to surgical correction.
 In older patients (age 50 and above) with advanced osteoarthritis, total hip replacement may eventually be the best option to alleviate pain and restore mobility.
 But in younger patients (age 40 and under) in whom joint surface articular cartilage damage has not yet become advanced, a periacetabular osteotomy – in which the surgeon reorients the acetabulum over the femoral head – can offer both symptomatic relief and allow for preservation of the natural hip joint.
 For patients in their 40s, the most effective treatment is dependent upon the level of hip arthritis.

 Imaging can also reveal version deformities in the acetabulum, in which the acetabulum tilts too far forward (anteversion) or too far backward (retroversion).